 A disc that has weakened and developed tears on the outer edges allows inner disc material to bulge out onto the spinal cord causing mild compression, trauma, pain and nerve damage.
 Just normal walking moves the vertebrae which moves the discs sitting in between them and can cause the disc to develop more tears resulting in a rupture.

 If your dog is having a disc episode, one of the most important things you need to know quickly is: does my dog have bladder control?
 The reason why is because *IF* your dog does not have bladder control, you will need to express his/her bladder to prevent a urinary tract infection which can turn very serious very quickly.
-This article is basically what we have learned has worked best for many dogs, including our own and what WE recommend.
+This article is basically what we have learned about treating conservatively, what has worked best for many dogs including our own, and what WE recommend.
+Conservative treatment versus surgery, acupuncture and laser therapy pros and cons.
+These are your treatment options.
+Decided to the surgery option?
+Here's a list of questions we recommend taking to the surgeon to ask at discharge.
 Ricky went down at 4 years old and had surgery within 12 hours of his paralysis.
 Ricky's mom made a recovery video after surgery and a 6 month post-operation video to share his success.
 Read more success stories or submit your own on our Facebook page!